 I believe it was at the beginning of this song that Peter apologized that one of the songs a few songs ago didn’t sound right, and that they pride themselves on having an unpolished show, and they like to knock the polish off once in a while.
 I assumed he was talking about the intro to “Daydream Believer”; my mom thought there was another song that didn’t sound right, but it didn’t register with me if there was.

 As we were walking through the parking lot after the show, my dad—who skipped the show to go to the casino—asked if they did all their usual jokes, like “I’m told I had a good time” and the Shrek line.
 My mom and I immediately realized that no, there was no mention of Shrek at all, which was rather strange.
-I think Monkees fans can sometimes give the guys a hard time about the recycled lines, but I think I actually missed hearing the Shrek line this time.
+I think Monkees fans can sometimes give the guys a hard time about the recycled lines, but you know, I think I actually missed hearing the Shrek line.